 William Woodruff was born in Blackburn, 12th September 1916.
 He was a writer and a historian.

-William Woodruff knew hard times as a child in Blackburn.
-His work as a grocer's lad supplemented the family's meagre income.
-He went to seek his fortune in London, labouring in an iron foundry.
+He left school at thirteen to supplement his family's meagre income by working as grocer's lad.
+At sixteen he ran away to London - ending up labouring as a "sand rat" in an iron foundry.
 His potential was spotted by T.G.W.U. officials who encouraged him to study at night school.
 He went on to study at Oxford where he met Katherine Wright whom he married in 1941.

-During the war he fought with the 24th Guards Brigade in North African and Italy.
-Afterwards he returned to Oxford and won a scholarship to study at Harvard.
+During the Second World War William fought with the 24th Guards Brigade of the British 1st Infantry Divison in the Mediterranean region.
+From the crucible of war he forged his novel Vessel of Sadness.
+After the War, he returned to Oxford and won a scholarship to study at Harvard.
 He became a professor at the University of Illinois teaching economic history.
 Katherine died and he married his second wife Helga in 1960.

 Video by Kari Pack Productions

 The following film about the life of William Woodruff appears by kind permission of Blackburn College Media Department.
 The short film is presented by Simon Entwistle.
 With grateful thanks to Kari Pack Productions including Tye Murray (Editor), Lucas Davies (Producer), Alex Burns (Camera Operator):

 Select the following link in order to view the video: The Road to Nab End